sbaldrich/notes/scala/horstmann/chapter6.md

 ```

-The type of the enumeration **is not** `Status` it is `Status.Value`.
+The type of the enumeration **is not** `Status`, it is `Status.Value`.
 It is possible to use a type alias to make the use of the enumeration with imports a little easier for the eyes.